santiagoahl/RNA-taxonomy-prediction/README.md

   - Hepeviridae
   - Pneumoviridae

-* Before Prediction the model computes a markov chain whose states are the 64 writeable codons with the nucleoids **A, C, G, T** an then computes metrics over its adjacent associated matrix: 8 of them are matricial norms and the missing 10 parameters are the first eigenvalues complex norms ascending ordered.
+* Before Prediction the model computes a markov chain whose states are the 64 writeable codons with the nucleoids **A, C, G, T** and then computes metrics over its adjacent associated matrix: 8 of them are matricial norms and the missing 10 parameters are the first eigenvalues complex norms ascending ordered.
 Namely:
   - `Frobenius Norm`
   - `Nuclear Norm`
   - `Infty Norm`